codemonument/deno_rx_webstreams/README.md

 Nothing currently (only that it's an incomplete collection of tools)

+## Publishing new version (for maintainers)

+1. Run `deno task version x.x.x` to update the version in all files
+2. Update the CHANGELOG.md with the new version and the changes
+3. Commit
+4. Tag the commit with the new version
+5. Push the commit and the tag => Github Actions publishes the new version to JSR

+---

 ## Decision Archive

 ### Unified Convention for API Surface of rx_webstreams